 – O –

-The medic took his patient straight into one of the Accident and Emergency cubicles before bringing him to the attention of the nursing staff.
+The medic took his patient straight into one of the Accident and Emergency cubicles before bringing him to the attention to the nursing staff and returning to his ambulance.
 Shortly afterwards a young man with very blond hair pulled the curtain back and slid into the cubicle.
 He showed no surprise at the dishevelled and bloody appearance of the patient.
 He smiled at him.

 “Hello, I'm Timothy.
 I'm your triage nurse.
 What's your name?”